Karen Teff: Education

-Karen Teff received her undergraduate degree in nutrition from McGill University working under Gloria Tannenbaum at the Children's Hospital of Montreal.
+Karen Teff received her undergraduate degree in nutrition from McGill University, where she worked under Gloria Tannenbaum at the Children's Hospital of Montreal.
 She later earned her Ph.D. from McGill University in 1988 under Simon Young.

 Research

 In 1989, Teff published a paper concerning the effects of carbohydrate-heavy breakfasts on satiety.
 In 2004, she published a paper on the effects of fructose on triglycerides in women.

 Teff is currently working at the NIDDK studying how bariatric surgery effects diabetes and diabetes-related diseases.
 She was previously the principal investigator of a clinical trial at the University of Pennsylvania Institute for diabetes, obesity, and metabolism, studying nervous system anti-inflammatory pathways in connection to obesity and diabetes.
 Teff's most recent publication in the American Journal of Physiology.
 Endocrinology and Metabolism focused on how the parasympathetic nervous system contributes to an increase in insulin secretion in patients with above average blood insulin levels.